BDC Hamburger Icon

 Seek out freelance writers.
 Freelancers who specialize in your industry or have covered your subject matter recently are often looking to build their portfolios.
 In addition, they may have established contacts at more prominent publications or be willing to help you with additional PR tasks, such as writing press releases or doing social media promotion.

 Journalists are busy workers, often trying to pull together a story within days or hours to meet a deadline.
-Providing the journalist with all the materials they need to share your story, text, infographics, video, or other content will make their jobs easier.
+Providing the journalist with all the materials they need to share your story, such as text, infographics, video or other content, will make their jobs easier.

 While you should strive to craft the perfect pitch that sells your idea, it might not be enough to get you noticed.
 Competitors use the same strategies to be seen, and even after all of your research, your pitch may still fall through the cracks.